 Identifying and Removing Foreign Objects In the Nose

-A article reported in the December 2015 issue of The Wall Street Journal called attention to how frequently children stuff harmful objects in the nose.
-The usual culprits were cherries, chickpeas, nuts, lady bugs, pebbles and, can you believe it, little flat batteries.
-While most of these were harmless and easily removed, the most severe irritations of the nasal passages was associated with flat, round batteries – those used in electronic devices.
+An article reported in the December 2015 issue of The Wall Street Journal called attention to how frequently children stuff harmful objects in the nose.
+The usual culprits were cherries, chickpeas, nuts, ladybugs, pebbles and, can you believe it, little flat batteries.
+While most of these were harmless and easily removed, the most severe irritations of the nasal passages were associated with flat, round batteries – those used in electronic devices.

 The safety lesson for parents:

 Toddlers and tiny children love to pick up tiny objects with their thumb and forefinger and put them in their mouth or insert objects in the nose.
 So, keep an eye on those tiny objects that are near those tiny little pincer-grasping fingers.